christina-grannas/swagger-test/user-testing/embedded-checkout.md

 ## Step 4: Generate checkout iframe using `Checkout.js`

-It's time to create the final JavaScript that will communicate with Nets using `Checkout.js`.
+It's time to create the final JavaScript that will communicate with Nets Easy Checkout using `Checkout.js`.

 Create a file called `checkout-helper.js` and add the following JavaScript code: